 Eligible students for The Hospitality Management Summer Program must:

-- Be rising high school seniors in the summer of 2018.
+- Be rising high school seniors in the summer program offered.

 - Demonstrate academic ability, maturity, and intellectual curiosity necessary to undertake this level of pre-college material.